 This chocolate chip bundt cake starts with a 1-2-3-4 cake recipe

 This easy chocolate chip bundt cake with sour cream is a 1-2-3-4 cake so it’s made with 1 cup butter, 2 cups sugar, 3 cups flour, and 4 eggs.
+The baking ratio is therefore 1:2:3:4, by volume.
 To give the bundt a little extra rise, I threw in some baking powder and baking soda.
 The sour cream in this recipe gives the cake a moist crumb and a lighter texture.
 This chocolate chip cake has the perfect texture: not too dense, but not overly fluffy either.
 This easy bundt cake recipe is a recipe you can keep in your back pocket.
 It’s as easy as 1-2-3-4 and that’s what you have to remember!
+And you can also use the same recipe to make an apple bundt cake.

 Chocolate chocolate chip bundt cake recipe variation